JardaniWorld/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This scripts executes to print environment variables
+This script executes to print local variables